fpringle/haskell-sudoku/README.md

 # Haskell-Sudoku

-Sudoku solver implemented in Haskell
+A Sudoku library and server-based solver, implemented in Haskell.

 For documentation, see [here](https://fpringle.github.io/haskell-sudoku/).